SmugMug review – perfect for image-focused websites

-SmugMug tries to solve all of the problems.
-It’s a photo organization platform, allowing you to easily upload and arrange all of your work.
-It’s an eCommerce platform, matching you with a photo lab, that will do all the hard work for you.
-And it’s a website builder, with which you can make a custom photography website in just a few minutes.
+SmugMug tries to solve all of the problems a photographer might run into.
+It's a photo organization platform, allowing you to easily upload and arrange all of your work.
+It's an eCommerce platform, matching you with a photo lab, that will do all the hard work for you.
+And it's a website builder, with which you can make a custom photography website in just a few minutes.

 Pros and cons of SmugMug

 SmugMug is a website builder aiming to help photography enthusiasts to share their works online.
 But which photography-based features are incredible and which are lacking?